 However, keep in mind that shifting your circle of influence doesn't mean you start picking fights or cutting people off for no reason.
 It means that once you identify the type of people you want to spend more time with, you need to start spending less time with the people who have nothing to contribute to your purpose or progress.

-Read about them online and in books, go over every interview and article you can find on them, listen to them speaking or watch them on YouTube.
-Learn how and why they operate the way they do, learn about their businesses and why they are successful.
+Read about them online and in books.
+Go over every interview and article you can find on them, listen to them speaking or watch them on YouTube.
+Learn how and why they operate the way they do, learn about their businesses, and why they are successful.
 Study their failures and how they overcame them.
 Let them become your new circle of influence.

 Some of my personal virtual mentors?
 They include Warren Buffet, Sara Blakey, and Oprah just to name a few.

-This is your life and if you truly want to succeed, you are going to have to take a hard look at who and what you are surrounding yourself with.
+The long and short of it all is that you can't allow yourself to become complacent; you can't settle.
+To achieve success, you will have to take a hard look at who and what you surround yourself with.
 You'll need to make positive changes, start taking action towards accomplishing your dreams of financial success into reality.
-And very importantly, you'll need to look to your circle of influence for the motivation you need to keep going.
+Do this by attaining a positive money mindset, setting financial goals, and shifting your circle of influence to people who motivate you.